derekTurner/IT-docs-25/25_Block_REACTROUTER/section_4/readDatabase.md

 }
 ```

-The pattern of loader function and action function is used for all routes.
+The pattern of loader function and server side rendering is used for all routes.
 This is a good pattern to use as it allows the data retrieval and display to be combined in a single module file.
 Some other frameworks use a separate module for the data retrieval and a separate module for the display.

 and also: